Tuesday, November 24, 2015

 The Immortal

-A thinking man's Diablo!
+A thinking man's Diablo?

-I have always found something appealing about exploring a monster-infested dungeon - and this is one of the best and most unique.
-Designed by Will Harvey and programmed by Brett G. Durrett, The Immortal offers a challenging experience but only if you survive long enough to see what's around the next corner.
+I have always found something appealing about exploring a monster-infested dungeon - and this is one of the best, if tough!
+Designed by Will Harvey and programmed by Brett G.Durrett, The Immortal offers a challenging experience, but only if you survive long enough to see what's around the next corner.

 Are you still feeling brave?
-Stop.
 Don't lie.
 Be absolutely sure before accepting the challenge this brutal adventure offers.
 If you're still here, then it's time for clean underwear as we venture forth into the realms of myth, sorcery, and cruelty.
 (Some of you might be laughing at my obvious overreaction?
 Tut...Tut...Tut)

 Do you think it's safe walking around down here?
 Well, you shouldn't!!